 How Much Does It Cost?

-At tenancycontract.com, generating a contract costs AED 35.
+At tenancycontract.com, generating a contract is free.
 Traditional typing centres in Dubai charge AED 150–300 for the same document.
-You save money and avoid the trip entirely.
+You save the entire fee and avoid the trip.

 Is the Contract Valid for Ejari?